quchunguang/trygo/README.md

 Usage
 -----

-Demos can be run seperatly by testing.
+Demos can be run separatly by testing.
 For example, we want to run DemoDefine(), we can,

 ```sh
 go test -test.run TestDemoDefine